Rosmini College: Sports

 Sport is an integral part of Rosmini life, and the school has enjoyed success at regional level in many sports, particularly rugby, scoring 20 wins against state-school opponents, Westlake Boys High School in 2013.
 In 1980, the college's senior football team won the National Secondary Schools Football Championship.
 The college's senior basketball team won a New Zealand National Secondary Schools title in 2011, 2017 and 2018.

 Music and performing arts

 The college has purpose-built facilities for the teaching of music and performing arts.
 The school has a small jazz band and choir, in addition to solo performers and rock bands.
 Rosmini also holds drama productions with sister school Carmel College.
-In June 2024, the school's 55-voice Chamber Choir won Gala Concert Performance Award for their Auckland Town Hall performance of Mel Brooks' Men in Tights at the 'The Big Sing', a nationwide choral festival managed by the New Zealand Choral Federation.
+In June 2024, the school's 55-voice Chamber Choir won Gala Concert Performance Award for their Auckland Town Hall performance of Mel Brooks' Men in Tights at 'The Big Sing', a nationwide choral festival managed by the New Zealand Choral Federation.